Thursday, August 25, 2011

 1 cup cheddar cheese ( I used 2% milk sharp cheddar)

-1. Season chicken with seasonings and toss to coat.
-Heat oil in a large, nonstick skillet and add the chicken.
+1. Season chicken with seasoning and toss to coat.
+Heat oil spray in a large, nonstick skillet and add the chicken.
 Cook until just cooked through.

 2. Add the rice and next 4 ingredients.
-Bring to a boil.
+Bring to a simmer.

 3. Simmer for 20 minutes until rice is tender.
-Top with cheddar cheese and remove from heat.
-Let stand 2 minutes or until cheese has melted.
+Remove from heat and top with cheddar cheese.
+Cover and let cheese melt.
 Serve with toppings and enjoy!

 Serves 4.